w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 Polkadot](https://medium.com/polkadot-network/everything-you-need-to-know-to-prepare-for-polkadot-32d08b929735)._

-Polkadot is a blockchain protocol with two goals: providing **shared security** among all connected parachains and allowing all connected chains to **interoperate** through [ICMP](learn-interchain).
+Polkadot is a blockchain protocol with two goals: providing **shared security** among all connected parachains and allowing all connected chains to **interoperate** by using [ICMP](learn-interchain).
 With the advent of [PDKs](build-pdk) like Parity Substrate and Cumulus, the time it takes to develop and launch a new chain has dropped significantly.
 Whereas before it would take years to launch a new chain, now it may only take weeks or even days.

 This guide will walk you through the steps you can take today to get started building your vision with Polkadot.
 It will explain the difference between a parachain and a smart contract (and why one may be better suited for your